Behnam-sn/Castle-Docusaurus/docs/hardware/cpu.md

 A central processing unit (CPU),
 Is the primary component of a computer.

-The CPU is the one part that’s found in every computer;
-Regardless of that computer’s size or use.
+CPU is a complex set of electronic circuitry

 A CPU is the core computational unit in a computer.
 It handles all computing tasks required for running the operating system and applications,